 Which solids dissolve in water

 Things like salt, sugar and coffee dissolve in water.
 They are soluble.
-They usually dissolve faster and better in hot water.
+They usually dissolve faster and better in warm or hot water.

 Pepper and sand are insoluble, they will not dissolve even in hot water.

 Everything is made of particles which are always moving.
 When a soluble solid ( solute ) is mixed with the right liquid (solvent), it forms a solution.
 This process is called dissolving.

 Two things that affect the speed at which a solid dissolves are temperature and the size of the grains of the solid.
 Caster sugar which is made of fine particles will dissolve quickly, but bigger sugar particles will take longer.